Mranonymous7/s-g-u-m-a-r-a-n/README.md

-This is a Userbot based on WhatsAsena written by [A-J-M-A-L](https://github.com/Ajmal342/s-g-u-m-a-r-a-n)
+This is a Userbot based on WhatsAsena written by [MR ANONYMOUS](https://github.com/Mranonymous7)

 ## What is WhatsAsena?

-**WhatsAsena,** is a WhatsApp bot written by [A-J-M-A-L](https://github.com/Ajmal342/s-g-u-m-a-r-a-n).
+**WhatsAsena,** is a WhatsApp bot written by [MR ANONYMOUS](https://github.com/Mranonymous7).
 Does not log into your account It is written on WhatsApp Web API.

 ## Setup